prody/ProDy/doc/commands/prody_anm.rst

                           cutoff distance (A) (default: 15.0)
     -g FLOAT, --gamma FLOAT
                           spring constant (default: 1.0)
-    -m INT, --model INT   model that will be used in the calculations
+    -m INT, --model INT   index of model that will be used in the calculations

   output:
     -a, --all-output      write all outputs
     -o PATH, --output-dir PATH
-                          output directory (default: ".")
+                          output directory (default: .)
     -e, --eigenvs         write eigenvalues/vectors
     -r, --cross-correlations
                           write cross-correlations